mozilla-mobile/fenix/README.md

 For additional context on these recommendations, see [the perf build variant analysis](https://docs.google.com/document/d/1aW-m0HYncTDDiRz_2x6EjcYkjBpL9SHhhYix13Vil30/edit#).

-Before you can install any release variants including `forPerformanceTest`, **you will need to sign them:** see [Automatically signing release builds](#automatically-sign-release-builds) for details.
+Before you can install any release variants, **you will need to sign them:** see [Automatically signing release builds](#automatically-sign-release-builds) for details.

 ## Pre-push hooks
 To reduce review turn-around time, we'd like all pushes to run tests locally.
 We'd